 Visit London in 2 Days – Itinerary

-If you’ve got more time, don’t forget to check out some day trips from London, and some other great towns like Cambridge, East Grinstead, or Colchester.
+If you’ve got more time to spend in the area, as a holiday countdown activity, don’t forget to check out some day trips from London, and some other great towns like Cambridge, East Grinstead, or Colchester.
 Also, we’ve got you covered if you’re interested in castles in England, castle hotels in England, Ireland, and Scotland, and many more great things!
 Just go to the search bar, or check out our other website, Wandering Zone!

 Day 1 of the London Itinerary